Priest of Love: Plot

 The couple move to Tuscany and rent the top floors of an old villa.
 Lawrence, who had been suffering from a long and tormented fallow period as a writer, finds inspiration once more.
 He resumes his work to write again what is to become his most controversial novel, Lady Chatterley’s Lover.
-Lawrence confides in Frieda that the description of the protagonist's feelings was based on Frieda's: “Since I met you, every woman I’ve ever written about has been you.
-And a little bit about me”, he tells her.
+Lawrence confides in Frieda that the description of the protagonist's feelings was based on Frieda's: "Since I met you, every woman I’ve ever written about has been you.
+And a little bit about me", he tells her.
 The years in Tuscany become Lawrence's final period of great creativity, and in between writing he also finds time to paint using the canvasses Aldous and Maria Huxley left behind.

-Lawrence finds an Italian printer for Lady Chattersley's Lover who lives nearby in Florence and, predictably, when the published book arrives in London it's quickly labeled as obscene, and subsequently banned by the authorities.
-An exhibition of Lawrence’s paintings is later mounted in a London gallery, and Frieda travels to England "to protect them" as she explains to Lawrence.
-The exhibition draws huge crowds, but Lawrence’s old nemesis Herbert G. Muskett, the public censor who has been responsible for the banning and burning of so much of his works, steps in and has the gallery raided by the police.
+Lawrence finds an Italian printer for Lady Chattersley's Lover who lives nearby in Florence and, predictably, when the published book arrives in London it's quickly labeled obscene, and banned by the authorities.
+An exhibition of Lawrence's paintings is later mounted in a London gallery, and Frieda travels to England "to protect them" as she explains to Lawrence.
+The exhibition draws huge crowds, but Lawrence's old nemesis Herbert G. Muskett, the public censor who has been responsible for the banning and burning of so much of his works, steps in and has the gallery raided by the police.
 Frieda telegraphs the news to Lawrence, who suffers a debilitating fit of coughing and is moved to a sanitarium near Nice.

-On Frieda’s return to France, she is upset to find Lawrence so weak.
+On Frieda's return to France, she is upset to find Lawrence so weak.
 He begs her to move him from the sanitarium and "find a house" for his final days.
 This she does, along with friends and family who nurse and implicitly say goodbye to Lawrence.
-As the end approaches, it is Frieda who urges Lawrence to let go and find in death the peace that so eluded him in life.
+As the end approaches, Frieda urges Lawrence to let go and find in death the peace that so eluded him in life.

 After his death and burial, Lawrence appears in a flashback, writing in a letter: "I shall always be a priest of love.
 And a glad one".